Asia-Pacific

 to publish the sixth edition of Petroleum Accounting:

-Principles, Procedures, & Issues
+Principles, Procedures, & Issues.
+The publication presents

 an overview of the oil and gas industry’s operations in context